Parson calls for $100M rainy day fund in State of the State

 Parson on Wednesday denounced the measure as financially irresponsible.

-“The reality is that expanding this system comes at the cost of other vital services such as education, workforce development, and improving our aging infrastructure,” Parson said in prepared remarks.
-“So, make no mistake about it, the vague proposal they are not explaining or purposely withholding is a massive tax increase that Missourians cannot afford.”
+``The reality is that expanding this system comes at the cost of other vital services such as education, workforce development, and improving our aging infrastructure,'' Parson said in prepared remarks. ``So, make no mistake about it, the vague proposal they are not explaining or purposely withholding is a massive tax increase that Missourians cannot afford.''

 Also lurking is a possible $125 million verdict against the state following a Missouri prison guard lawsuit that alleged that they were shorted on pay.
 The lawsuit is pending.